 Comfort

-No matter what chair you get, you’ll want it to be comfortable.
+No matter which chair you get, you’ll want it to be comfortable.
 Take a look at any height or weight limits to determine if a massage chair is suitable for your frame.
 Also, consider the amount of padding on the massage chair.
-A good amount of cushion will go a long way in keeping you comfortable throughout your massage session.
+A good amount of cushion can go a long way in keeping you comfortable throughout your massage session.

 Customer Service